 Your Usenet server only allows one or two connections.
 Some of our programs require more than one simultaneous connection.
 For example, ezGroups allows you to download any number of files at the same time.
 Each downloader must log onto the server in order to download data.
 If your server allows two connections, then you will get an error if you try to download a third file.
 Also, some Usenet servers are slow to sever a connection.
 So, even if your news server allows two connections, you may still get errors when trying to do two things at once because the server has not yet closed the last connection.
 For example, if you were downloading two files with ezGroups, then the first downloader finished, and you closed it and started up another one, your server may not have closed the connection for the first one yet and will give you an error when the third downloader tries to connect.
 Ask your ISP how many simultaneous connections their Usenet server allows.
-If you need more, consider our Usenet service.
+If you need more, you can sign-up with Easynews.

 Your Usenet server can’t access its accounts database.
 Sometimes you will be able to connect to the Usenet server, but will get errors when you try to download something.
 This can happen when your ISP stores it customer account data with separate software which is not online.
 So, if the customer database is down, but the Usenet server is running, then you will be able to logon, but the Usenet server will not be able to verify your account since the customer database is not answering its requests.
 In this case, you should report the problem to your ISP.